4 Explore the Community

 Finding and Engaging Your People

 Now that you’ve selected your community and confirmed access in principle, the next challenge is practical: where do these people actually gather, and how do you engage them in a way that leads to real exploration?
-Treat this step as an access experiment: you’re testing which channels, places, and approaches reliably put you inside their world so you can run ethnographic, exploratory experiments (conversation, observation, shadowing, role play) that build your mountain of data.
+You are still testing access, as you did at the end of the first diamond, but now for a different purpose: finding which channels, places, and approaches reliably put you inside their world so you can run ethnographic, exploratory experiments (conversation, observation, shadowing, role play) that build your mountain of data.

-Show Up Where They Are (Physical Contexts)
+Show Up Where They Are

-Engage Where They Gather Online (Digital Contexts)
+Engage Where They Gather Online

 Common Pitfalls When Finding and Engaging